ag497/Heston-Stochastic-Volatility-Model/README.md

 ρ is the correlation between dW₁(t ) and dW₂(t) (negative for stocks usually)

-Feller’s Condition:  2κθ>σ ^2 is a condition for non-negativeness of variance over time
+Feller’s Condition:  2κθ>σ ^2 is a condition for non-negativeness of variance over time to get stable solution for PDE

 Let v(0) be initial variance
 v(0) and θ control volatility of asset return while σ controls the kurtosis of its distribution accounting for thicker tails ( i.e. extreme movements) when its value is higher